Tingalpa

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Tingalpa has 44 active public transport stops, all of which are bus stops.
-These stops are served by 8 different routes that together offer 455 weekly passenger trips.
-The accessibility of these services is rated as good, with residents typically living just 234 meters away from the nearest stop.
+These stops are served by 8 different routes that together provide 455 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents located an average of 234 meters from the nearest stop.
+Tingalpa is predominantly residential and most residents commute outwards, with cars being the dominant mode of transportation at 87%.
+On average, there are 1.4 vehicles per dwelling.
+According to the 2021 Census, 18.8% of residents work from home, which may be due to COVID-19 conditions.

 Frequently Asked Questions - Transport